Apple Inc. (AAPL) — Pricing in perfection · Steady, decelerating · Exceptional & durable

 Is it cheap for what you get?

-Steady, mid-single-digit
+Steady, decelerating

 How fast and durably is it expanding?